 To enable participants to experience safe, well organized, and family friendly running and walking events on Mercer Island, while raising funds and awareness for both Colon Cancer prevention and for local and international Rotary endorsed charities.

-Every year, thousands of runners and walkers cross the finish line at the annual springtime running of Mercer Island Rotary’s Half Marathon which includes 10K and 5K races along with a Kids’ Dash, all designed to help raise funds and awareness to fight colon cancer and to benefit an array of other charitable causes supported by the Mercer Island Rotary Club Foundation.
+Every year, thousands of runners and walkers cross the finish line at the annual springtime running of Mercer Island Rotary’s Half Marathon which includes 10K and 5K races along with a Kids’ Dash, all designed to help raise funds and awareness to fight colon cancer and to benefit an array of other charitable causes supported by the Foundation of the Rotary Club of Mercer Island.

 While the 10K race is for runners only, both the 13.1-mile half marathon and the 5K welcome walkers as well as runners.
 From the starting line on the outskirts of Luther Burbank Park on the northern end of the island, the race unfolds along an out-and-back course that takes a clockwise loop around the island and features a wealth of rolling hills along the way, as well as a few uphill and downhill challenges.
 The race starts at an elevation of about 75 feet above sea level and dips to a low of about 30 feet in the first mile of the race, which is followed by a gradual climb over the next few miles to about 150 feet above sea level by the time runners reach the 3.5-mile point in the race, along the island’s eastern shore.